 Girls Football Club

-The popularity of football is continuing to surge among Harrodian girls and that is reflected in participation and performance on pitch.
-There is plenty of tricky dribbling and tough tacklng on show among the years 7s and 8s competing in a practice match led by Head of Prep sport, Hazel Lovegrove and many of these girls will be competing for places in school teams playing in local and regional cup matches throughout this term and next.
+The popularity of football is continuing to surge among Harrodian girls and that trend is reflected both in participation and performance on the pitch.
+There is plenty of tricky dribbling and tough tackling on show among the years 7s and 8s competing in a practice match led by Head of Prep sport, Hazel Lovegrove, and many of these girls will be competing for places in school teams playing in local and regional cup matches throughout this term and next.

 See more girls's football pictures